SmartlyDressedGames/Unturned-Docs/CommandLine.md

 Some command-line arguments are primarily intended for use with the Unturned Dedicated Server app.

-**-AggressiveGC**: Force frequent garbage collection.

 **-batchmode**: Run in batch mode.

 **+connect**: Connect to a server, in the format of `+connect <ip address>:<port>`.

-**-ConstNetEvents**: Debug whether plugins are writing to the network buffers.

-**force-d3d11-bltblt-mode=**: Fallback to using the Windows 7-style BltBlt model for D3D11, instead of DXGI Flip Model Swapchain.
-This will hurt performance, but may fix some instances of crashing related to D3D11.

 **-force-glcore**: Force OpenGL.